ken-okabe/ken-okabe.github.io/_site-ja/0-book/unit-1/section-1/0-control-flow.md

 ![Image of Sequence, Selection, Iteration flowchart symbols](https://raw.githubusercontent.com/ken-okabe/web-images5/main/img_1744474477850.png)

 The significance of these three structures lies in their **sufficiency** and **clarity**.
-The Böhm-Jacopini proof demonstrated that these three are all that is mathematically necessary to express any algorithm.
+The Böhm-Jacopini proof demonstrated that **these three are all that is mathematically necessary to express any algorithm**.
 By restricting control flow primarily to these structures and discouraging or eliminating the use of `GOTO`, structured programming enforces a clearer, more predictable flow of execution.
 Each structure has a single entry point and a single exit point, making code blocks easier to reason about, test independently, and combine into larger programs (modularity).
 This leads to more maintainable, understandable, and reliable software.

 ## Turing Completeness